s1eve-mcdichae1/RetroPie-Extra/README.md

 Most of the scripts do work as is.

-**THIS WILL ONLY WORK ON CURRENT RETROPIE/BUSTER 10** **Untill RetroPie has a Image for bookworm/bullseye Im not messing with getting anything running on those.
-DONT ASK**

 **I DONT HAVE A X86, SO I DIDNT TEST THOSE SCRIPTS, YOUR ARE ON YOUR OWN**

 I have changed the list below to show what has been tested to at least to install.
 I dont have all the games so I cant test them all